-What is Workers' Compensation coverage?
+What is workers' compensation coverage?

-Insurance that helps protect employers and their employees if a workplace accident or illness occurs.
-Coverage may provide benefits, such as medical care and compensation for lost income, to employees who suffer accidental injury or an occupational disease on the job.
+Insurance that protects employers and their employees if a workplace accident or illness occurs.
+Coverage provides benefits, such as medical care and compensation for lost income, to employees who suffer accidental injury or an occupational disease on the job.
+COBRA or State Continuation coverage.

-Workers' Compensation Coverage May Include
+Workers' Compensation Coverage Includes